Services

 - Material changes to the company’s business model.

-- Significant investments and or future fund raising.
+- Significant investments and/or future fund raising.

+- Will an investor representative have a seat on the board.
+The constitution of the board can be set down in the investment agreement (or shareholders' agreement).
 It is not uncommon for an investor to be granted the right to appoint a non-executive director.
 For example, in a technology company, the investor may seek to appoint an individual that has industry experience in launching products and taking them to market.
 That will help in realising a return.

 Further rounds of financing